codesections/d5/README.md

 By default, d5 is in **multi-user mode**.
 In this mode, d5 allows anyone to store IP addresses and retrieve them with the associated username–password pair.
-If you provide a `KEY` environmental variable, d5 will run is **single-user mode**, and will *only* allow a single IP address to be stored with the username–password pair provided via the `KEY` environmental variable.
+If you provide a `KEY` environmental variable, d5 will run in **single-user mode**, and will *only* allow a single IP address to be stored with the username–password pair provided via the `KEY` environmental variable.
 When setting the `KEY` variable, you must provide the username and password in the